Testing WP Grade Comments for inclusion on Commons

 Ray, could you please add the plugin to Teaching package?
 I looked at the way plugins are defined in cac-plugin-packages but wasn't 100% sure the purpose of download_url - it looks like this is not used on the Commons, but I wanted your confirmation before moving forward.
 I'm proposing the following for the 'description' text: "Allows instructors to include grades with their comments on student posts, and to provide private feedback in the form of comments visible only to the student author."
 (Laurie, please feel free to suggest better text than that if you'd like.)

-#10 Updated by Laurie Hurson almost 2 years ago
+#10 Updated by Laurie Hurson about 2 years ago

 Hmm, I know the plugin has the word grade but I am a little weary of the "grade" language in the description because of possible FERPA conflicts.